backend-development/backend-development-textbook/source/rails_database_and_model.md

 things in the real world with objects.
 For example if you are building a web application for project management, you will have objects of classes Project, and WorkPackage, and User.
+These classes also implement the "Business Logic": all the methods needed for handling projects are actually implemented in the Project class.

-To save these objects permanently (often called "persistance") we use a relational Database, in most cases Postgres or MySQL/MariaDB.
+To save these objects permanently (often called "persistance") we use a relational database, in most cases Postgres or MySQL/MariaDB.
+Only the data is stored in the database, not the behaviour (see "Business Logic" above).

 Here we hit on an old problem in computer science: storing objects into a relational database does not work all that well.